syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Cell.md

 ## Auto wrap

-Auto wrap enables the Grid to wrap cell content or header content to next line when the content exceeds the boundary of the cell width.
-To enable auto wrap, set `allow-text-wrap` property as `true`.
+The auto wrap enables the Grid to wrap cell content or header content to next line when the content exceeds the boundary of the cell width.
+To enable auto wrap, set the `allow-text-wrap` property as `true`.

-We can specify the mode of auto wrap using `wrap-mode` property of the `e-text-wrap-settings`.
+The mode of auto wrap can be specified using the `wrap-mode` property of `e-text-wrap-settings`.

-Three types of `wrap-mode` are available and they are,
+The three types of `wrap-mode` available are as follows.

  1. Both
  2. Header
  3. Content

 N> 1.
-By default the `wrap-mode` will be set as `Both`.
+The `wrap-mode` by default  will be set as `Both`.
 N> 2.
-While using `e-text-wrap-settings` then it is must to set `allow-text-wrap` as `true`.
+While using the `e-text-wrap-settings` then it is must to set the `allow-text-wrap` as `true`.
 N> 3.
-For `wrapMode` property you can assign `enum` value (`Syncfusion.JavaScript.WrapMode.Both`).
+For the `wrapMode` property you can assign `enum` value (`Syncfusion.JavaScript.WrapMode.Both`).

 ## Both

-When `wrap-mode` of `e-text-wrap-settings` property set as `Both` then the auto wrap will be enable for both grid content and header.
+When the `wrap-mode` of `e-text-wrap-settings` property is set as `Both` then the auto wrap will be enabled for both the Grid content and header.

 The following code example describes the above behavior.